Diabetes Management Doctor in Charlotte NC

 Diabetes symptoms include extreme hunger, unintentional weight loss, weariness and weakness, blurred eyesight, irritability, and other mood changes.
 If you or someone you know needs to better manage their diabetes, come to Eastway Medical Clinic and Urgent Care today.
-Our kind and compassionate professionals in Charlotte, NC is experienced in managing diabetes and can help you gain control of your condition.
+Our kind and compassionate professionals in Charlotte, NC are experienced in managing diabetes and can help you gain control of your condition.
 We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.
 For more information, please call us or request an appointment online.

 Living with diabetes is a lot of work!
 With some chronic conditions, the symptoms come and go, but with diabetes, it is a daily conflict.
 At Eastway Medical, we understand the difficulty of managing diabetes on an intimate level.
 Our compassionate and expert doctors can help you manage diabetes so that you don’t have to let this condition hold you back in life!